Table of Contents

 Updated on

-Packing is a big task for any type or length of trip.
-One thing you definitely don’t want to forget is your toiletries!
-At the end of the day, there is no magic one-size-fits-all toiletry list that’ll work for everybody, but making sure you have the essentials is a good start.
-That’s we’re we come in!
+One thing you definitely don’t want to forget when traveling is your toiletries!
+At the end of the day, there is no magic one-size-fits-all toiletry list that’ll work for everybody, but repurchasing items in foreign countries can get expensive and you don’t want to risk throwing away your favorite products because they exceed the TSA limits.

 If you’re traveling by plane, bringing your necessary toiletries with you on board is a good idea, in case of lost luggage or if you need to freshen up mid-fight.
-From deodorant to floss, make sure you check this like twice before leaving home.
+From deodorant to floss, make sure you check this list twice before leaving home!

 See our product selection criteria and guidelines here.